mailcow/mailcow-dockerized-docs/docs/firststeps-ssl.md

 ```

 !!! warning
-    Remember to replace the example.org domain with your own domain, this command will not work if you dont.
+    Remember to replace the example.org domain with your own domain, this command will not work if you don't.

 ### 4\.
 Create hard links to the full path of the new certificates.
 Assuming you are still in the mailcow root folder:
 ``` bash